janimattiellonen/discgolf-diary/2020/Form and technique.md

 ### Common issues

-If you start with a high reach bach, then the path of the disc is aimed at the ground a few feet before you.
+If you start with a high reachbach, then the path of the disc is aimed at the ground a few feet before you.
 This will force you to throw the disc with a nose up angle (or adjusting your angle, which will cause a dip in the swinging motion <- my comment).
-Start with a lower reach back to prevent dipping or nose up angles.
+Start with a lower reachback to prevent dipping or nose up angles.

-If you need to throw downwards, then try to keep your reachback below your collar bones.
+If you need to throw downwards, then try to keep your back below your collar bones.

 ### Source